souviknath94/ml-ops-grp39-assignment-1/README.md

 ### 7. **Separation of Concerns**
 Each step in the CI/CD pipeline is modularized to ensure clarity, maintainability, and easier debugging.

-Feel free to modify or extend the pipeline and the application based on project requirements.